The meeting you keep having

 Proving the cause is the first step.
 The response to AI-driven traffic loss is fundamentally different from the response to an SEO problem.
 Traditional SEO assumes the clicks are still available and you need to rank higher.
 AI interception means the clicks are absorbed before anyone reaches any organic listing.

 - Audit your AI visibility.
-Check ChatGPT, Perplexity, Google AI Mode, and Claude.
-Ask the questions your buyers ask.
+Find out what major AI platforms say when your buyers ask about your category.
 Does your brand appear?
 What does AI say about you?
 What does it recommend instead?
 Most mid-market brands have never checked and are invisible across every AI surface.
+The Metricus report answers all of these questions in a format built for stakeholder presentation.

 - Fix your structured data.
 AI surfaces parse Product schema, FAQ schema, Review schema, and HowTo schema when deciding what to cite.
 Missing or malformed structured data makes you invisible to AI even if your content ranks well in traditional search.